-Pools in Westchester: check.
-Splash Pads to take the kids: check.
-Here's one more fun option to add to your list: lakes.
-While you won’t find many in Westchester, the Hudson Valley in general offers plenty of places to jump in and go for a swim, including some that merit a day trip—or even an overnighter.
-Here, we’ve rounded up several options, from the Hudson River to Lake Taghkanic.
+Pools and splash pads are great for summer fun—but when it comes to cooling off in the great outdoors, the Hudson Valley's lakes and rivers can't be beat.
+While you won’t find many in Westchester, the Hudson Valley in general offers plenty of places to jump in and go for a swim, including some that merit a day trip—or even an overnighter at a family campground.
+Here, we’ve rounded up several lakes and rivers that are perfect for swimming with kids, from the Hudson River to Lake Taghkanic.

 Looking for even more fun in the sun?
 Check out our full summer guide for great ideas for the whole family.

 Croton Point Park – Croton